A Discourse Analysis of Teacher Professionalism in England since the 1980s

 Department: Humanities and Social Sciences

-University: Institute of Education, University of Education, United Kingdom
+University: Institute of Education, University of London, United Kingdom

 Supervisor: Professor Stephen Ball

 Year of completion: 2013

 Areas of Research: Education , Economy and Society

 Teacher professionalism is a concept with a contentious history.
 In the midst of wider research debates concerning professionalism, however, less attention has been paid to the processes in which professionalism is discursively constructed.
 This thesis attempts to explore the conflicting notions of de/re-professionalisation and is mainly about the investigation and identification of the recurring and salient discourses of teacher professionalism in England since the 1980s.
 By addressing the changing power relations between teachers and the state, this thesis aims to examine closely the ways in which contemporary teachers have been made and remade via education policy centred on discourses of professionalism.
 This is done by examining policy and practices of both teacher education and school management.
 Through a discourse analysis of policy documents and data from 18 interviews this thesis argues that a new sense of performative professionalism in England has been produced via a neoliberal education policy that rests on the discourses of practicality, standards and management.
 A practical-based mode of teacher formation, standards-driven policies and systems of managerial control in schools work together interdiscursively and produce new ways of being professional.